 The solution of mathematical problems by computer must be broken down into a series of steps.
-One class of problem
+One class of problem sometimes involves so many steps that it

 The Russian discovery offers a way by which the number of steps in a solution can be dramatically reduced.
 It also offers the mathematician a way of learning quickly whether a problem has a solution or not, without having to complete the entire immense computation that may be required.